 Definitely Want a Biopic, Says Wrestler Sakshi Malik

-New Delhi: Rio Olympics bronze medallist wrestler Sakshi Malik on Friday said she definitely wanted a biopic on her if it encourages the traditional sport.
+New Delhi: Rio Olympics bronze medallist wrestler Sakshi Malik said she definitely wanted a biopic on her if it encourages the traditional sport.

 "I would definitely want a biopic if someone wants to make it.
 If it encourages the sport then why not?
 It will be an inspiration for young grapplers," she told reporters.